Okon Uya

-He spent six years as a senior official in Nigeria's diplomatic corps, serving as Nigeria's ambassador in Argentina, Peru, Paraguay and Chile.
+He spent six years as a senior official in Nigeria's diplomatic corps, serving as Nigeria's ambassador in Argentina, Peru, Paraguay and Chile, based in Buenos Aires.

 When a professor of history at the University of Calabar, Uya was appointed to conduct a new presidential poll after the annulment of the 12 June 1993 election.
 The National Republican Convention and Social Democratic Party were asked to present new candidates for a poll that it was hoped would be held by March 1994.
 But the confusion that followed the annulment crisis prevented Uya from conducting the election before General Sani Abacha assumed power and dismissed him from his office.

 He later became the Deputy Vice Chancellor and acting Vice Chancellor of the University of Calabar.
 The last undergraduate course that he taught concerned the Atlantic slave trade.